Euphorbia ingens, also referred to as the candelabra tree cactus, belongs to the family Euphorbiaceae, the spurge family, and genus Euphorbia.

 Candelabra trees are sturdy plants and do not require much pampering to thrive and flourish.

 Once established, these plants are highly self-sufficient.
-All you need to do is make sure that the roots are not soggy due to overwatering.
+All you need to do is ensure the roots are not soggy due to overwatering.

 How To Propagate Candelabra Tree Euphorbia

-Propagate E. ingens from seeds.
-However, it is not only difficult to find the seeds but generally germinating them is a challenge.
+Starting from seeds Euphorbia ingens propagation can be difficult.
+However, it is not only difficult to find the seeds, but generally, germinating them is a challenge.

 Here’s how you can do it.